Visualize Your Budget with Progress Bars

 - For Needed for Spending Targets, because rollover funds don't count toward the new month's target until the new month starts, any funds leftover from the previous months will not show as progress towards the target until that new month actually begins.

 Striped Colors Represent Spending

 If you’ve spent money from a category, you’ll see a striped pattern in your progress bar that shows exactly how much you’ve spent.
-The color of the striped section will match your goal progress and overspending.
+The color of the striped section will match your target progress and overspending.

-- Striped red means you’ve spent more than you had Available in your category, whether or not you’ve met your goal.
-The bar will be entirely striped red if you haven’t budgeted anything to your category.
+- Striped red means you’ve spent more than you had Available in your category, whether or not you’ve met your target.
+The bar will be entirely striped red if you haven’t assigned anything to your category.
 If the striped pattern is partly green or yellow, and partly red, that’s because the bar is showing you exactly how much of your spending was covered by money available in your category and how much of it was overspending.
 Remember, anytime you see red in your progress bar, it’s time to use Rule 3: Roll With the Punches! 🥊 If you can’t, or don’t cover that overspending, read our HelpDoc on what happens When the Month Rolls Over for more on how overspending is handled in your budget.

 What kind of overspending do I have?

 The progress bar will always show overspending as red, but your Available amount will tell you whether the overspending was done from a cash account or on a credit card.
 Check out this guide to the Colors and Icons in Your Budget for more.